We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-Tonsillitis can also be caused by bacteria.
+Tonsillitis can also be caused by germs other than viruses.
 An estimated 15-30 percent of tonsillitis is caused by bacteria.
 The most common infectious bacteria are group A Streptococcus, which cause strep throat.
-Other species of strep bacteria may cause tonsillitis as well, including:
+Other pathogens may cause tonsillitis as well, including:

 - Staphylococcus aureus (MRSA)